BarnesFoundation/barnes-tms-extract/FIRST_PRINCIPLES.md

 # First principles (or statements of bias) for a collection-spelunker

+This document is a high-level preamble that informs implemetation specific brass-tacks in the [ARCHITECTURE.md](ARCHITECTURE.md) document.

 ## Separation of concerns

 A collection-spelunker consists of the following layers, or separation of concerns: